-- II.4.4.(a) The grievances against the officer will be explained to the GC by reading a formal statement or statements from the relevant party or parties. - II.4.4.(b) In the case that impeachment occurred after an official warning or multiple official warnings, the full text of those warnings will also be read. - II.4.4.(c) The officer may read a formal statement. - II.4.4.(d) At the discretion of the Co-Chairs or acting meeting Chair, a brief question and answer period with the member may be permitted. - II.4.4.(e) A vote to remove the officer will then be taken by written ballot.
+- II.4.4.(a) The grievances against the officer will be explained to the GC by reading a formal statement or statements from the relevant party or parties.
+If desired, the statement(s) can be read anonymously by the appropriate Co-Chair or the Secretary on behalf of any of the affected parties.
+Consent to have said statements read out can be revoked by the affected parties at any time. - II.4.4.(b) In the case that impeachment occurred after an official warning or multiple official warnings, the full text of those warnings will also be read.

+- II.4.4.(c) The officer may read a formal statement. - II.4.4.(d) At the discretion of the Co-Chairs or acting meeting Chair, a brief question and answer period with the member may be permitted. - II.4.4.(e) A vote to remove the officer will then be taken by written ballot.
 The votes will be recorded in the meeting minutes to provide transparency to the graduate student body. - II.4.4.(e).(i) This vote may not be taken by other methods without a unanimous vote of the GC. - II.4.4.(e).(ii) The vote to remove an officer is carried only by a two-thirds vote of the departmental representatives, with the same quorum for elections per By-law III.2.3.(b). - II.4.4.(f) If the vote to remove the officer is carried, that officer's temporary removal from office shall become permanent.
 If the vote fails, the officer shall immediately resume their role and responsibilities.